kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

     audio driver setting.

-    The value of this setting will be used for all projects that set
-    \"MIDI In\" enabled in the project-level realtime render settings.
+    The value of this setting will be used for all projects that set "MIDI In" enabled in the project-level realtime render settings.

     By selecting the \[\...\] button to the right of this field, blue will try to detect what devices are available for the chosen MIDI